Not certified but want to teach?

 Once you’ve been accepted into a teaching program and secured a job, your program will give you permission to apply for your intern certificate.
 Remember, this is the permit that allows you to teach while you complete your alternative certification program.

-You’ll apply through the Texas Education Agency Login (TEAL) website.
+You’ll apply through the Texas Education Agency's online portal.
 Your program staff can help you complete the application!
 You’ll also need to complete a background check.

 Get the Free Guide

-The TEACH San Antonio Alternative Certification Guide has everything you need to know!
+The TEACH San Antonio Alternative Certification Guide has everything you need!
 Get details about eligibility requirements, steps to get started and application tools, all in one place.

 It’s all free.